myRan-ML/Worldwide-Energy-Usage/README.md

 This project addresses the following key questions:
 - **How can we categorize countries based on their energy transition patterns?**
-- **What are the main pathways countries are taking toward renewable energy?**
 - **Are there distinct differences between developed and developing nations in their transition strategies?**
 - **Which countries represent unique cases that don't fit common patterns?**